Influencer marketing is one of the most effective strategies DTC brands can leverage in 2022.

 The main goal of influencer whitelisting is to boost lead generation and guide new potential customers to your brand's website.
 Focusing on the copy that interests interest, engaging content from the start, and wrapping everything up with a strong and captivating CTA will help lead more people to your website.

 Working with influencers that are also customer advocates is one of the best ways to strengthen your influencer marketing strategy.

 The right influencers to partner with are already out there using your product.
 Tapping into this group will help deliver your ads more genuinely.

-You will be able to expand your reach and get more eyes on your brand.
+It will also help your content become more authentic when you run your paid ads because the influencer's audience has already been exposed to your products in the past.
+This will help you expand your reach and get more eyes on your brand.
 Additionally, the influencer's audience will trust their recommendation as they have likely already seen your product featured on the influencer's timeline.

 If you host an influencer or brand ambassador program, chances are you already have several qualified creators to work with for your whitelisting campaign!

 Establish Campaign Details Early

 Before you begin reaching out to influencers, you will want to establish your campaign details early before you start reaching out.

 The more organized you are with deliverables, timeframe, and payment, the more seamless the campaign will be.

 Get with your team and discuss each aspect of your campaign, including: